 Federal Pell Grant – This grant program is based on need and does not require repayment.
 The amount you receive is based on your EFC which is the Estimated Family Contribution figure determined by the information you provide on the FAFSA.

-Federal Direct Subsidized Loan – This type of loan is based on need as determined by your cost of attendance and your EFC.
+Federal Direct Subsidized Loan - This type of loan is based on need as determined by your cost of attendance and your EFC.
 This type of loan is interest free while you are enrolled at least half-time and repayment does not begin until six months after your graduate or leave school for more than six (6) months.
-The current interest rate is 3.4% and repayment will vary based on your total borrowing but not to exceed 10 years.
+The current interest rate is 3.76% (for loans first disbursed on or after July 1, 2016 thru June 30, 2017) and repayment will vary based on your total federal student loan borrowing but not to exceed 10 years.

-Federal Direct Unsubsidized Loan – This loan does accrue interest while you are in school and requires half-time enrollment to qualify.
-It is not need-based and the interest is fixed at 6.8%.
+Federal Direct Unsubsidized Loan - This loan does accrue interest while you are in school and requires half-time enrollment to qualify.
+It is not need-based and the interest is 3.76% (for loans first disbursed on or after July 1, 2016 thru June 30, 2017).
 Repayment begins six months after you graduate or leave school for more than six (6) months.
 Repayment will vary based on your total borrowing with up to a maximum of ten (10) years to repay.

 Federal financial aid is only available for the following programs of study: